43 Wolf Creek Cave Falls

 ruins of a barn

-Since there is an alternative to crossing here, we decide better safe than sorry and backtrack along the south side of the field about 150 yards to what I’m calling the Tim Ernst trail, this is the route described in his book Arkansas Waterfalls.
+The creek waders are good for water about eleven inches deep, and this was about their limit.
+We head up the bank into a little hay field.
+Then another larger field to the banks of Left Fork Big Creek which has more water than Right Fork, with rolling white water that we can’t see through to the bottom.
+Since there is an alternative to crossing here, we decide to backtrack along the south side of the field about 150 yards to the route Tim Ernst describes in his book Arkansas Waterfalls.
 In a corner on the south side of this irregular shaped hay field we spot some fluorescent ribbon tied in the trees, this is where the trail starts.

 scenic stop along Left Fork Big Creek

-A quarter mile or so from the hay field we notice the trail is getting pretty close to Left Fork and we stop to admire some scenic large rocks in the creek.
-From here another 200 yards or more brings us to a trail intersection, the right fork heads up and over the hill, I’ll assume directly to Cave Creek Cascades.
-We take the left fork down to Left Fork and Rock Peninsula Falls.
+Having read of choking greenbrier and blackberry along this off-trail route we are braced for the worst, at it begins as a nice clean trail, and as it turns out, it is a very clean easy trail with a couple small 'step over' stream crossings and some ups and downs in between.
+But with none of the undergrowth I had read about.
+A quarter mile or so from the hay field we notice the trail is getting pretty close to Left Fork, we stop to admire some scenic large rocks in the creek.
+From here another 200 yards brings us to a trail intersection, the right fork heads up and over the hill, I’ll assume directly to Cave Creek Cascades.
+We take the left down to Left Fork and Rock Peninsula Falls.

 Rock Peninsula Falls